aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/smart-markers/generate-chart-by-processing-smart-markers/_index.md

 {{< /highlight >}}

-If you save the spreadsheet at this stage, the data will look as follow.
+If you save the spreadsheet at this stage, the data will look as follows.

 ![todo:image_alt_text](generate-chart-by-processing-smart-markers_2.png)

 {{% alert color="primary" %}}

-Above code snippet uses the existing instance of the Workbook class created in the first step.
-If you already have the designer spreadsheet file on disk or memory, you can create an instance of Workbook class by loading the existing designer spreadsheet.
+The above code snippet uses the existing instance of the Workbook class created in the first step.
+If you already have the designer spreadsheet file on disk or in memory, you can create an instance of the Workbook class by loading the existing designer spreadsheet.

 {{% /alert %}}
 ## **Creation of Chart**
-Once the data is in place, all we need to do is to create a chart based on the data source.
-In order to keep the example simple, we will use the Chart.setChartDataRange method so that we do not have to configure the chart further.
+Once the data is in place, all we need to do is create a chart based on the data source.
+In order to keep the example simple, we will use the `Chart.setChartDataRange` method so that we do not have to configure the chart further.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-GenerateChartByProcessingSmartMarkers-GenerateChartByProcessingSmartMarkers.java" >}}

-The final chart looks as follow.
+The final chart looks as follows.

 ![todo:image_alt_text](generate-chart-by-processing-smart-markers_3.png)
 {{< app/cells/assistant language="java" >}}